CULTURAL HERITAGE DIGITIZATION AWARD

 Award Description

-The Cultural Heritage Digitization Award (CHDA) is offered annually by the Mississippi Digital Library (MDL), in conjunction with partners from across the state.
-The chosen collection will be digitized and published electronically as part of the awardee’s collection in the Mississippi Digital Library.
+The Cultural Heritage Digitization Award (CHDA) is offered annually by the Mississippi Digital Library (MDL) in conjunction with partners from across the state.
+The chosen collection will be digitized and published electronically as part of the recipient’s collection in the Mississippi Digital Library.

-The award is available to any Mississippi-based cultural heritage society or organization who possesses items significant to Mississippi history and scholarship, but does not have the personnel, physical, or technical resources to create a digital collection.
-Preference is given to materials that are considered at-risk (i.e. deteriorating physical conditions, threats of nature, etc.) or those that showcase Mississippi from a new or different perspective.
+The award is available to any Mississippi-based cultural heritage society or organization that possesses items significant to Mississippi history and scholarship but does not have the personnel, physical, or technical resources to create a digital collection.
+Preference is given to materials that are considered at-risk (i.e., deteriorating physical conditions, threats of nature, etc.) or those that showcase Mississippi from a new or different perspective.

 Award Provides:

-Digitization Services - 80 cumulative hours of archival quality digitization services to be completed in August 2025 by the digitization team.
+Digitization Services - 80 cumulative hours of archival-quality digitization services to be completed in August 2026 by the digitization team.

 Training - Training to aid in future projects on topics including digitization, file naming and structure, best practices and policies, and digital preservation.